Chad accuses Central African Republic troops of war crime

 “This extremely serious war crime and this premeditated murderous attack, planned and carried out within Chad ... cannot go unpunished,” it said.

+He said the government in Bangui remained committed to peace with its northern ally and would establish a joint fact-finding mission to investigate the incident.

+“The government deplores the loss of human life and the injuries thus caused within the Chadian and Central African armies,” he said in a statement.

-There was no immediate response to the allegations from the Central African Republic, which has been wracked by instability since a 2013 rebellion ousted former President Francois Bozize.
+CAR has been wracked by instability since a 2013 rebellion ousted former President Francois Bozize.
+The latest bout of violence saw militia launch attacks on major towns in an attempt to derail last December’s presidential election.

 Chad is the dominant military force in the region.
 For a time it played a central role in African efforts to stabilise CAR, but withdrew its forces in 2014.
 At the time, Chadian troops were accused by many in CAR of siding with the mainly Muslim Seleka rebels.